wgilpin/techtree/README.md

 # Tech Tree Demo

 This project demonstrates a simple adaptive learning quiz using the Gemini API, Tavily API for internet search, and LangGraph.
-The `demo.py` script implements a question-and-answer system that adjusts the difficulty of questions based on the user's performance.
+The project includes both a terminal-based version (`demo.py`) and a Streamlit web application that provides a more user-friendly interface.

 ## What it does

+The Tech Tree application is an adaptive learning system that:

-The `demo.py` script runs an interactive quiz in the terminal.
-It starts by asking the user to choose a topic.
-Then, it searches the internet for information about the topic using the Tavily API, retrieving content from Wikipedia and Google.
-Using this information, it asks questions of increasing difficulty (easy, medium, hard).
+1. Asks the user to choose a topic
+2. Searches the internet for information about the topic using the Tavily API
+3. Generates questions of varying difficulty (easy, medium, hard) based on the retrieved information
+4. Adjusts the difficulty based on the user's performance:

-- If the user answers a question correctly, the difficulty increases.
+   - If the user answers a question correctly, the difficulty increases
-- If the user answers incorrectly, the difficulty remains the same.
+   - If the user answers incorrectly, the difficulty remains the same
-- If the user answers two questions incorrectly in a row, the quiz ends.
+   - If the user answers two questions incorrectly in a row, the quiz ends

-At the end of the quiz, the script provides a final assessment of the user's knowledge level based on a weighted score.
+5. Provides a final assessment of the user's knowledge level based on a weighted score

 The questions are generated based on the latest information available online, making them accurate and up-to-date.

+## Available Interfaces

+### Terminal Interface

+The `demo.py` script runs an interactive quiz in the terminal, with a simple text-based interface.

+### Streamlit Web Application

+The Streamlit app (`streamlit_app/app.py`) provides a more user-friendly chat-based interface with:
+- A clean, modern UI with chat bubbles
+- Real-time feedback on answers
+- Visual representation of the final assessment
+- Option to restart the quiz with a new topic

 ## Prerequisites

 - Python 3.12 or higher
 - A Google API key with access to the Gemini API
 - A Tavily API key for internet search functionality (get one at [tavily.com](https://tavily.com))
+- Required Python packages:
+  - google-generativeai
+  - python-dotenv
+  - langgraph
+  - streamlit (for the web application)

 ## Setup